UoB-COMSM0166/2025-group-7/README.md

 ### Map System Implementation

-The hexagonal grid-based map system is a core innovation in Hex Wars, differentiating it from traditional rectangular grid games, such as Tank Trouble.
+The hexagonal grid-based map system is a core innovation in Hex Wars.
 Key components include:

 #### Hexagonal Grid Structure
 - Grid composed of `Cell` objects arranged in offset coordinates